B.A. Hons, J.D., LL.M. (Tax)

-Leigh has joined the firm as counsel to head up the Tax Litigation Group.
-She has extensive experience and success in tax litigation before both the federal and provincial courts.
+Leigh Somerville Taylor Professional Corporation (www.lstlaw.ca) is tax litigation counsel to the firm.
+Leigh has extensive experience and success in tax litigation before both the federal and provincial courts.
 Working closely with clients and accountants, Leigh believes in a client-focused approach to resolving tax disputes and achieving tax and business goals.

 Leigh has been resolving tax disputes with the revenue authorities and serving her clients by strategizing and implementing tax and estate plans since 2001.
-She is a graduate of the University of Toronto, Trinity College and Osgoode Hall Law School and is currently completing her Masters in Tax Law at Osgoode Hall Law School’s Professional Development Program.
+She is a graduate of the University of Toronto, Trinity College and Osgoode Hall Law School and has completed her Masters in Tax Law at Osgoode Hall Law School’s Professional Development Program.

 As a member of the Law Society of Upper Canada, Advocates Society, Canadian Bar Association and Canadian Tax Foundation, Leigh incorporates the most current tax strategies and opportunities into her practice.
 As a former director of the Canadian Association of Women Executives and Entrepreneurs, she is sensitive to the needs of Canadian businesses and individuals and recognizes the important role taxes play in her clients’ continued success.